xieyuheng/inner/papers/drafts/simply-typed-jojo-calculus.md

 # Adding function composition into de Bruijn notation

-- **[Claim]** When translating lambda expressions to De Bruijn notation, function composition does not occur.
+- **[Claim]** When translating lambda expressions to de Bruijn notation, function composition does not occur.
 - **[Proof]** TODO

 # The algebraic structure of the space of simple type